-So today, I'm matching up some of my main book characters in a scene, for the pure awesome fun of it.
-Part of this is because today is my half year blogversary.
-Thanks for your support, guys, it means a lot.
-For more bonus material celebrating today and just in general, check out my connected Facebook page!
+Today, I'm matching up some of my main book characters in a scene for the pure awesome fun of it.
+Part of this is because today is my half-year blogiversary!
+Thanks for your support, everyone.
+For more bonus material, check out my connected Facebook page!
 You can keep up with this blog through that or through the e-mail subscription.

-Your suggestions led to the selection of the following characters for this scene: Sage O'Riley and Quinn Miller of the Chosen Four series, Kaela Timberly from PERISHED and Darren Beamer from #PsychicStory.
+You helped select the following characters for this scene: Sage O'Riley and Quinn Miller of #ChosenFourStory, Kaela Timberly from #PsychicDystopiaStory, and Darren Beamer from #PsychicStory.
 So here we go!
 I hope you enjoy.

 "For real?"
 Sage demanded, putting her hands on her hips and sending her masterful glare in Kira's direction.
 "I thought we were on break for a while.
 Or did Julia finish the book edit finally?"

 Kira shook her head, her grotesquely untamed golden curls bouncing with the movement.
-"No," she said calmly.
+"No," she said.
 "I just wanted to see you guys again, talk or something.
 It's been a while."

 Sage snorted.
 "What, three months?"